woocommerce/woocommerce/readme.txt

 * Refactor - Removed certain my-account pages.
 Endpoints are used instead.
 * Localization - Portugese locale by jpBenfica
 * Localization - Swedish translation by Björn Sennbrink
-* Localization - Spanish, Romanian, Danish, Korean updates.
+* Localization - French, Spanish, Romanian, Danish, Korean updates.

 = 2.0.10 - 15/05/2013 =
 * Tweak - Searching for SKU in admin panel can also be done via lowercase 'sku:' instead of just 'SKU:'